Best Paper for Colored Pencils

 Strathmore Medium Weight Drawing Paper Pad

 This is a much thicker paper, coming in at 80 pounds, and as such, it takes color very well.
 The pages stay plenty crisp and get handle quite a bit of abuse and strokes without falling apart.
 It is also a decent size, with 80 square inches of workspace.
 However, being a higher quality paper, it costs a bit more per sheet.

 Rising Stonehenge Drawing Pad

-We really like this paper and, coming in at a nice 140 pound weight, it can take plenty of color and hold up.
+We really like this paper and, coming in at a nice 140-pound weight, it can take plenty of colors and hold up.
 The texture is very nice, although you might have a bit more difficulty trying to lay down extremely detailed areas.
-Also, per sheet this is by far the most expensive paper of the group, but if you are willing to pay the premium it will likely produce some of the most impressive results in the right hands.
+Also, per sheet, this is by far the most expensive paper of the group, but if you are willing to pay the premium it will likely produce some of the most impressive results in the right hands.